oslokommune/okr-tracker/documentation/setting-up-firebase.md

 ## Enable Google Auth in Firebase

-We use Google Auth to authenticate users and this needs to be enable in the Firebase Console.
+We use Google Auth to authenticate users and this needs to be enabled in the Firebase Console.

 - Navigate to your project in Firebase console
 - Press the `Authentication`-button in the side menu